 Along with the plip-plip-plip of sap in the maple buckets, another sound brings the walker to a halt.
 Bluebird!
 Henry David Thoreau, who heard it all before us, called it a song that “melts the ear, as the snow melts in the valleys around.”

 He’s right—it’s a sound with big distances in it.
 Even at close range it seems far off, like a teakettle softly on the boil in somebody else’s house, a hoarse, burbling phrase I hear as So-you-have-the-key?
 I-have-the-key?
-Click here for to hear a bluebird sound.
+Click here to hear a bluebird call.

 Ready to house-hunt with the bluebird?
 Sporting an orange bib and “carrying the sky on his back” (Thoreau again), the bluebird appears beside a nestbox or a woodpecker hole, inspecting inside, outside, above and below, or taking a perch nearby and singing a little song, as though testing the acoustics.

 While for most birds, a nest is rarely more than a place to lay their eggs, the bluebird’s domesticity seems more than a little human.
 For one thing, the cavities it chooses are often just 4 to 6 feet off the ground—right at our eye-level.
 Both father and mother are devoted parents, sometimes making more than a dozen trips each hour back and forth to the nest to feed their young.
 And perhaps its habit of perching atop the box reminds us of a loyal sentry posted on his turret.
 This dedication, as well as its approachability, have long endeared the bluebird to his human admirers.

 In fact, since the bird’s summer diet consists largely of insects gleaned from the ground, the nestbox may simply be the best vantage-point from which to hunt.
 This charismatic bird has long been valued by farmers as a tenant with a healthy compulsion for vacuuming up pests.